-Description: This section is considered essential reading for CUTANATM CUT&RUN assays.
+Description: This section is considered essential reading for CUTANA[TM] CUT&RUN assays.
 For CUT&RUN workflows to be successful you must include proper controls and optimize key steps for your unique cell input (e.g. digitonin permeabilization, number of cells) as detailed in this section.
 We also offer tips on common problems with the protocol and explain our rationale for using 8-strip PCR tubes in the CUTANA CUT&RUN protocol.

 - 1. Include controls in every experiment.
-We suggest the following controls (at minimum): - Negative control antibody (e.g. IgG negative control antibody: EpiCypher 13-0042) - Positive control antibody (e.g. for PTMs, H3K4me3: EpiCypher 13-0041; for chromatin-associated protein targets, BRD4: EpiCypher 13-2003 or CTCF EpiCypher 13-2014) - SNAP-CUTANATM Spike-in Controls (EpiCypher 19-1002; see Appendix III).
-They should be included with H3K4me3 and IgG control antibodies in every experiment, as well as any assays targeting histone methyl-lysine PTMs.
+We suggest the following controls (at minimum): - Negative control antibody (e.g. IgG negative control antibody: EpiCypher 13-0042) - Positive control antibody (e.g. for PTMs, H3K4me3: EpiCypher 13-0041; for chromatinassociated protein targets, BRD4: EpiCypher 13-2003 or CTCF EpiCypher 13-2014) - SNAP-CUTANATM K-MetStat Panel of spike-in controls (EpiCypher 19-1002).
+These spike-ins should be added to reactions designated for H3K4me3 and IgG control antibodies in every experiment, as well as any assays targeting methyl-lysine PTMs.